Traffic bollard: Security

 Bollards are used to protect buildings and people in public spaces from car ramming attacks and accidental collisions.
-Related protections against deliberate attacks are wedge barriers and archer barriers.
+Related protections against deliberate attacks are wedge barriers and maintenance-free archer barriers.

 The bollards are effective protection against deliberate attacks if properly deployed and maintained.
 In a serious 2025 New Orleans truck attack the attacker took advantage of bollards having been removed for repair, being temporarily replaced by portable gates and parked vehicles, which proved ineffectual.

 As collisions also cause damage to vehicles, operators, or the bollards themselves, new bollards have been developed that absorb some of the impact energy, lessening the violence of the collision.
 Some are made of forgiving plastics, and others are made of steel but fitted with an elastomer to absorb the impact energy.

 Bollards are widely used to contribute to safety and security.
 The American Bar Association (ABA) states that bollards are used to contribute to homeland security.
 The American National Institute of Building Sciences site—the Whole Building Design Guide (WBDG)—recommends in its Design Guidance that open spaces surrounding and contiguous to buildings be included as integral parts of a security design.

 There are two main kinds of security-related bollard: